mwongau/classification-tf/README.md

 training set.
 A multi-layer perceptron with 2 hidden layers in TensorFlow is used in classification.
-The result of MLP is compared with the result of decision tree classifier in scikit-learn.
+The result of MLP from TensorFlow is compared with the result of decision tree classifier in scikit-learn.
 The default settings are used for the decision tree classifer.
 The experiment is repeated for 10 times and the average accuracy for MLP and decision tree classifier is found.
 10 different partitions of data to training set